danielburger1337/oauth2-dpop-php/docs/authorization_server.md

 The authorization server only verifies DPoP proof tokens.
 It does not create them.

 This library uses the [DPoPProofVerifier](../src/DPoPProofVerifier.php) to verify DPoP proof tokens.
-See the [Verifier docs](verifier.md) to learn how to conifgure the verifier.
+See the [Proof Verifier docs](proof_verifier.md) to learn how to conifgure the verifier.

 ## Token Requests